 As the world becomes increasingly digital, intellectual property (IP) has become more valuable than ever.
 IP refers to creations of the mind or human intellect such as inventions, literary and artistic works, symbols, names, images, and designs used in commerce.
 These creations are protected by law through patents, trademarks, copyrights, and trade secrets.

-AI is revolutionizing many industries including IP protection and management.
+AI is revolutionizing many industries including intellectual property protection and management.
 With AI-generated inventions on the rise, it’s essential to understand how artificial intelligence is changing the game when it comes to protecting your IP rights.
 Here are some ways that AI is impacting intellectual property:

 1. What is Intellectual Property and Why it’s Valuable?